easycoder/rbrstory/rbrstory/software/espcomms.md

 The code here was developed with a lot of trial-and-error and the assistance of AI to find relevant examples.
 There turned out to be none that directly considered the complexities of the scenario; most are far simpler.
 If anyone else has solved the same problem they hadn't told the world about it at the time this code development was under way.

 ### `__init__()` ###
-This code makes use of a second module, "config", which handles system parameters such as route SSID/password and identifies which I/O pins are used by the device.
+This code makes use of a `config` module, which handles system parameters such as route SSID/password and identifies which I/O pins are used by the device.
 This data is typically held in a JSON file that can be read and written as necessary.
 Wherever you see `config.xxxxx()` it's a function in the config module that's being called.

 ESP-Now is extremely fusy about configuration.
 There may be differences between different variants of ESP32; this code is known to work on ESP32-C3, which is a fairly basic model, so it ought to be fine on most other variants.
 There is a strict sequence to follow, which differs between master and slave.